ansible/awx-ee/README.md

 An Ansible Execution Environment for AWX project.

-## Regenerating the build context with podman:
+## Regenerating the build context:

 ```bash
 $ tox -epodman